opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/airtable.rst

 ==================

 The Airtable REST API connector is used for data extracted from an Airtable base, using their REST API.
-This connector is not available by default.
-Please contact Opendatasoft for the activation of this connector on a given Opendatasoft domain.

 Creation
 --------

 1. Find your Airtable API URL from :

-- your workspace : Help > API documentation > [your base] > Authentification
+- your workspace : Help > API documentation > [your base] > Authentication
-- your base : Choose your table then go in Help > API documentation > Authentification
+- your base : Choose your table then go in Help > API documentation > Authentication

 2. Check the ``show API key`` checkbox and copy the ``EXAMPLE USING QUERY PARAMETER`` without the curl, this is your API URL. (e.g. https://api.airtable.com/v0/base_id/table_name?api_key=api_key)
 3. Enter the URL to the layer in the Enter a URL area, when creating a new dataset.